Kinney Research Program Faculty and Staff

 Email: sef123@cinj.rutgers.edu

-Sarah Foran is a Research Assistant in the Cancer Health Equity Department at the Rutgers Cancer Institute.
-Prior to her joining the team, she earned a Bachelor of Science in Zoology and a certificate in Global Health from the University of Wisconsin at Madison in May of 2022.
-She plans to continue her education at Rutgers and pursue an MPH in Epidemiology.
-Her experience as a research assistant has allowed her to focus on cancer prevention and control methods using epidemiological and clinical perspectives to address health disparities.
-Sarah’s current research interests include epidemiology, oncology, virology, health policy, implementation science, and health disparities.
+Sarah Foran is a Research Teaching Specialist IV in the Kinney Lab at Rutgers Cancer Institute.
+Prior to her joining the team, she earned a BS in Zoology and a certificate in Global Health from the University of Wisconsin - Madison.
+She is currently pursuing an MPH in Epidemiology at the Rutgers School of Public Health.
+Her experience as a Research Teaching Specialist IV has allowed her to focus on cancer prevention and control methods using epidemiological and clinical perspectives to improve health outcomes.
+Sarah’s current research interests include epidemiology, oncology, virology, real world evidence, applications of AI in clinical trials, and implementation science.

 Current projects:

-• TELEhealth Shared decision-making COaching for lung cancer screening in Primary carE (TELESCOPE)
+• TELEhealth Shared decision-making Coaching and navigation for lung cancer screening in Primary carE (TELESCOPE)

 Research Assistant